brailleapps/dotify/dotify.formatter.impl/readme.md

 in a class that extends `AbstractFormatterEngineTest`.
 Tests are run with `gradle test`.

-If you want the tests to be included in the overview page at `test/org/daisy/dotify/engine/impl/resource-files/tests-overview.xml`, the OBFL and PEF files need to be placed in `test/org/daisy/dotify/engine/impl/resource-files` and named according to the pattern `foo-input.obfl`/`foo-expected.pef`.
-The page can be updated with `gradle updateTestsOverviewFile`.
+If you want the tests to be included in the overview page (linked to above) the OBFL and PEF files need to be placed in `test/org/daisy/dotify/engine/impl/resource-files` and named according to the pattern `foo-input.obfl`/`foo-expected.pef`.